-Visit our HOME page for stories about each of our producers.
+Visit our HOME page for stories about some of our producers.
 If you want to shop by Producer, click on SEARCH on the SHOP page.

-AMAC International: A family business producing jollof seasoned rice blends in Montgomery Village, MD.
-Their products are vegan-friendly, and use no preservatives, artificial coloring, or MSG.
+AMAC International: A family business producing jollof seasoned rice blends in Montgomery Village, MD, these products are vegan-friendly, and use no preservatives, artificial coloring, or MSG.

 DaddyBoy Bakes is a growing bakery based in Frederick, Maryland specializing in hand made, fresh baked breads, scones, pies, and cookies.

-Deer Run Farm: A small family owned and operated beef cattle and heritage poultry operation located in Northern Frederick county.
+Deer Run Farm: A small family owned and operated beef cattle and heritage poultry operation located in northern Frederick County.
 The farm has been in operation since 1996 by the Stewart family, practicing conventional farming with regards to sustainability and regeneration by rotationally grazing their cattle on 65 acres throughout the Spring, Summer and Fall.
-Their heritage poultry operation was established in 2017 and follows a 100% free range on pasture farming technique.
+Their heritage poultry operation follows a 100% free range on pasture farming technique.
 The combination of chickens following cattle on pasture is a true example of regenerative farming.
-Deer Run Farm meats and egg products are available all throughout the year at local farmers markets, directly off the farm and online.

-Piece of Harmony: Piece of Harmony farm is a small family produce farm nestled at the bottom of Braddock Mountain located near Harmony (unincorporated) in Myersville, MD.
-The farm is family owned and operated by Andrew and Katie Grimm.
-They have three wonderful children Zoey, Aiden and Liam.
+Piece of Harmony: Piece of Harmony farm is a small family produce farm nestled at the bottom of Braddock Mountain located near Harmony in Myersville, MD.
+The farm is operated by Andrew and Katie Grimm.
 “We love growing our own food and teaching our children how to also.
 Our family has been growing produce for our own family for several years and we love to share with our community.
-We grow a variety of produce year round and sell locally, and at Myersville Farmer's Market.
-We like to get to know our customers and educate them about their food.”
+We grow a variety of produce year round and sell locally, and at Myersville Farmer's Market."

 If you are interested in becoming a producer copy and paste this URL to view our guidelines: https://tinyurl.com/FFOProducerGuidelines